 This past week we have had all hands on deck for a video project we are working on for the Department of Defense and the University of Dayton.
 We needed a way to transcribe up to 16 hours of video, fast.
 After some research, we came across this video which explains how you can use a tool within Google docs to transcribe audio “automatically”.

 After some testing and tweaking, I have come up with a much more efficient way to transcribe a video automatically.
 In fact, unlike many other methods out there, this one actually is automated.
 It’s a simple 5 step process that involves a computer, external speakers (or powerful headphones), and a Google doc.
-So forget everything you thought you knew about automated video transcribing, and listen up.
+So forget everything you thought you knew about automated video transcribing and listen up.

 Step 1: Two Users, One Doc

 The first thing you have to do is open up your preferred browser of choice (so, Chrome) and open up a Google doc, then sign in.
 Let’s call this “Browser 1”.
 Now open up your secondary browser (“Browser 2”), or pop open an incognito window and repeat the process.
-Except this time, sign into Google as a different user.
+Except for this time, sign in to Google as a different user.
 So you should have two windows open to the same Google doc, logged in as two different users.
 Simple enough.

 Step 2: Connect a Speaker

 This step is pretty straightforward.
 On Browser 1, go to Tools -> Voice Typing.
-This should open up the Voice Type tool which allows you speak into the microphone of the computer or headphones and transcribe what you are saying.
+This should open up the Voice Type tool which allows you to speak into the microphone of the computer or headphones and transcribe what you are saying.
 Now find a quality external speaker you can connect to.
 The quality is important here because the Voice Type tool has trouble with voices that are recorded.
 I also found a substitute for external speakers if you don’t happen to have any.
 As you will see below, I used my Audio-Technica headphones as speakers by turning the volume all the way up.
 I assume you can use any quality headphones like Beats, Bose, etc.

 Step 3: Let the Computer Talk to Itself